 The ICCJ offers fee-based, customized business solutions to importers and exporters alike, tailored to your industry, products, and distribution channels.
 With our vast network and contacts in both Japan and Italy and our team of researchers, we will gladly help you find the products you are looking for.
 For more information, please see our Business Support page.

 If you are actively looking to import a product or buy a service from Italy, please consult with us first.
-It is possible that at a given time we have an offer from an Italian company we can match with your request, without incurring in a service fee.
+It is possible that at a given time we have an offer from an Italian company we can match your request, without incurring a service fee.

 What are some aspects I should be aware of when dealing with Italian counterparts?

 Understanding some of the cultural characteristics of the Italian society helps businesses to interact more effectively and successfully with their Italian counterparts and helps to overcome some of the obstacles that foreign companies may face when conducting business in Italy.

 Language: Aside from Italian, English is the most-used foreign language, however, English language skills vary among medium-sized family-owned enterprises (SMEs).
 If you are not at a business-level understanding of Italian, it is highly suggested to inquire on the English level of your counterparts and possibly hire an interpreter for business meetings.

 Management structure and style of Italian companies: Italy has a very large percentage of SMEs and even some of the largest corporations are still controlled by single families.
 Because of the strong family presence in Italian society and likewise in business, the management structures are often weak and very hierarchical.
 Most, if not all, of the decisions, are made by the owner of the business, by the family or by the very few key decision-makers in a company.
 The decision-making process often takes place outside company meetings and board rooms, with the management, sometimes notified about critical decisions without having had the opportunity to offer input.